↑ Find Your Part Fast

 As you go through this guide, focus on a few simple questions.
 What part of the light stopped working?
 Is it a bulb, transformer, photocell, connector, or cover?
 What measurements or model information do you need before ordering?
 And if the fixture is older, where can you still find compatible replacement parts?

-In my experience, most lighting systems don’t fail completelyβ€”they break at one small point.
+In my experience, most lighting systems don’t fail completely—they break at one small point.
 I’ve worked on setups where everything stopped working, and it turned out to be a single worn connector or failed component.

 To make this easier, this page is organized the same way an electrician or installer would troubleshoot a lighting system.
 You can search for parts based on the problem you are seeing, the type of fixture you own, or the specific system component that may have failed.
-After that, you will find a detailed replacement parts table and direct links to the most common parts people need.

 If you are trying to replace a lighting assembly or accessory, see our Portfolio light kits guide to find compatible replacements.